-When you are introducing new food, make your child take a single bite before it rejects it.
-Try this 8-10 times and the more “one bites” it takes from the same food, the more familiar the food will taste, the better your chances that you win!
+When you are introducing a new food, make your child take a single bite before it rejects it.
+Try this 8-10 times and the more “one bite” it takes from the same food, the more familiar the food will taste, the better your chances that you win!

-Kids will be a lot more willing to eat food they made.
-They will also learn that the food don’t just magically come in the plate – it is made by someone and it is to be eaten and respected.
+Kids will be a lot more willing to eat the food they made.
+They will also learn that healthy food doesn’t just magically come on the plate—someone made it and it is to be eaten and respected.
 Now, try to be patient and don’t make them hate the process.

 Kids won’t like a dull-looking dish.
 They perceive the world with their imagination.
 Colourful food will go a long way!

 It will make them more stubborn.
-Give them good example and be patient.
-Remember they will be out of your way, hopefully, when they move to college and you won’t worry about their diet and livelihood.
+Give them a good example and be patient.
+Remember, they will be out of your way, hopefully, when they move to college and you won’t worry about their diet and livelihood.

 Here are ideas for food arrangement and preparation.

 - Five Changes to Apply to Your House Before Selling It - June 28, 2022

 - How to clean and organise your summer house - January 27, 2022